Skatteetaten/vagrant-hashistack-template/README.md

 ## Getting Started

 ### Goals of This Guide
+The end goal of this guide is to create a terraform module that can be used within a [hashistack ecosystem]().

+> :bulb: **Hashistack**, in current repository context, is a set of software products by [HashiCorp](https://www.hashicorp.com/).

-The end goal of this guide is to create a terraform module that can be used within a hashistack ecosystem.
-Before we arrive at this end goal this guide will show you how you can use this template and the [vagrant-hashistack](addlink) box to both develop and test the terraform module.
+The finished terraform module should work seamlessly with this hashistack, and to achieve that we need to develop and test the module within that ecosystem.
+This requires a full setup of Vault, Consul, Nomad, Terraform, and many other technologies.
+Not just that, they also need to be configured and integrated with each other.
+None of this is an easy feat, and would require a lot of work from every user that wants to effectively develop modules.
+To solve this problem we use [Vagrant](https://www.vagrantup.com/).
+Vagrant is a technology that allows us to easily set up a virtual machines based on boxes that are created by code that we write.
+In [vagrant-hashistack](https://github.com/fredrikhgrelland/vagrant-hashistack/) we have a set of code that produces the vagrant-box called `fredrikhgrelland/hashistack` which is availabe on [Vagrant cloud](https://vagrantcloud.com/fredrikhgrelland/hashistack).
+When this vagrant-box is  Before we arrive at this end goal this guide will show you how you can use this template and the [vagrant-hashistack](addlink) box to both develop and test the terraform module.

 ### Building Docker Image
 > :warning: This section is only relevant if you want to build your own docker image.